Last Modified: 13 Oct 2015

 Our group trips are designed for shared accommodation and don't involve a compulsory single supplement.
 Single travellers share with people of the same gender in accommodation ranging from twin to multishare.
 Some of our itineraries have accommodation booked on a mixed gender share basis and where applicable this will be specified in our Trip Notes.
 On a selection of our trips, you have the option to pay a single supplement to ensure that you have your own accommodation (where available).
 Please note that this only applies to accommodation during the tour - pre-trip and post-trip accommodation will be booked on a single room basis.

 A single supplement is available on this trip, please refer to your booking agent for further information.

 Guests are generally served meals separately to the family.
 The rooms are basic but all comfortable and clean, and the families will try to make you feel at home as much as possible.
 Most Cubans are very friendly and love to talk to guests.
-In some homestays the family members speak quite good English, while in others they are practiced at communicating with their non-Spanish speaking guests simply by gesturing and smiling.
+In some houses the family members speak quite good English, while in others they are practised at communicating with their non-Spanish speaking guests simply by gesturing and smiling.
 Overcoming these communication challenges is seen by most as part of the fun!

-On nights where we use homestay accommodation, the group will split up into different homes, with between 1 and 4 group members in each home.
+Generally, the group will split up into different homes, with between 1 and 4 group members in each home.